 Code Examples / Pitfalls¶

-Here is a package defining an abstract stack type (defined as a private type in
+Here's a package defining an abstract stack type (defined as a private type

-functionalities over stacks.
-It is marked to be in the SPARK subset.
+usual functionalities of stacks.
+It's marked as being in the SPARK subset.

 Side-effects in expressions are not allowed in SPARK.
 Therefore,